This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• Immediately transfer the mixture onto baking paper – to get this perfectly round dalgona candy, use a cookie cutter a little larger than your press tool and pour the mixture inside the cookie cutter (optional).
+• Shape the candy – Immediately transfer the mixture onto baking paper.
+(Optional) For perfectly round candies, place a cookie cutter slightly larger than your press tool onto the baking paper and pour the mixture inside.

 Video